Showing posts with label poem. Show all posts

 Edgar Casey "The Sleeping Prophet" 1877-1945

-Born 1877 in Christian County Hopkinsville, Ky
+Born 1877 in Christian County, Hopkinsville, Ky

-Died 1945 Virginia Beach, Va
+Died 194,5, Virginia Beach, VA

 The majority of Casey's readings deal with holistic health and the treatment of illness.

-Casey dealt with these five categories: Health-related information, Philosophy and reincarnation, dreams and dream interpretation, ESP and psychic Phenomena and Spiritual Growth, Meditation, and prayer.
+Casey dealt with these five categories: Health-related information, Philosophy and reincarnation, dreams and dream interpretation, ESP and psychic Phenomena, Spiritual Growth, Meditation, and prayer.

-Casey was a very spiritual man, and Casey vowed to read the Bible every year of his life when he died in 1945, he had accomplished this task.
+Casey was a very spiritual man, and he vowed to read the Bible every year of his life.
+When he died in 1945, he had accomplished this task.

 http://www.cbsnews.com/news/sinkhole-swallow-eight-cars-in-national-corvette-museum-in-kentucky/

-The Sinkhole at Corvette Museum Bowling Green, Ky
+The Sinkhole at Corvette Museum, Bowling GFebruary, 10bruary 10, 2016

-Eight vintage Corvettes dropped into the abyss, Six owned by the Museum.
+Eight vintage Corvettes dropped into the abyss, six owned by the Museum.

 Two on loan(1993 ZR-1 Spyder and a 2009 ZR1 Blue Devil)

-The other cars damaged were a 1962 black Corvette, a 1984 PPG Pace Car, a 1992 White 1 Millionth Corvette, a 1993 Ruby Red 40th Anniversary Corvette, a 2001 Mallett Hammer Z06 Corvette, and a 2009 white 1.5 Millionth Corvette.
+The other damaged cars were a 1962 black Corvette, a 1984 PPG Pace Car, a 1992 White 1 Millionth Corvette, a 1993 Ruby Red 40th Anniversary Corvette, a 2001 Mallett Hammer Z06 Corvette, and a 2009 white 1.5 Millionth Corvette.

 https://rootsrated.com/stories/the-fascinating-story-behind-reelfoot-lake

-Earthquakes that created Reelfoot Lake Union City, Ky.
-1811-1812
+Earthquakes that created Reelfoot Lake, Union City, Ky, 1811-1812

-When earthquakes shot across the American Southeast in late 1811 and the spring of 1812, the landscape along the New Madrid Fault (which runs parallel to the Mississippi River Valley) changed dramatically.
+When earthquakes shook across the American Southeast in late 1811 and the spring of 1812, the landscape along the New Madrid Fault (which runs parallel to the Mississippi River Valley) changed dramatically.
 These tremors could be felt as far away as Washington, D.C., and even, according to some reports, Quebec City—nearly 1,400 miles away.
 This area of western Tennessee was still the frontier, so few settlers lived there to serve as eyewitnesses to the change of scenery.

 https://www.greatamericaneclipse.com/kentucky/

-Total solar eclipse over Kentucky
+Total solar eclipse over KAugust 21August 21, 2017

 THE POINT WHERE THE SUN, MOON, AND EARTH LINE UP MOST PERFECTLY DURING THE ECLIPSE IS NEAR HOPKINSVILLE.
 THIS IS CALLED "THE POINT OF GREATEST ECLIPSE," AND THE ECLIPSE DURATION HERE IS WITHIN 0.2 SECONDS OF THE MAXIMUM IN ILLINOIS.

-Siege of ‘Little Green Men: The 1955 Kelly, Kentucky, Incident
+Siege of 'Little Green Men: The 1955 Kelly, Kentucky, August 21August 21, 1955

 The Sutton farmhouse family encountered humanoid-like creatures.